grievans/cs326-final-vav/docs/milestone3.md

 Joseph Yang: Completed all tasks/ requests related operations from asking request, updating request, deleting request from user and marking requests status from helper + debug.

-Aaron Tsui: Completed all comment related operations, Setup of database structure and tables, Debugging
+Aaron Tsui: Completed all comment related operations, Setup of database structure and tables, Application Testing and Debugging, Field designing and modification